A visit to Santa Maria d’ Antiqua

 Other uncomfortable images sat in my mind as I turned over these thoughts.
 Earlier in our stay in Rome we came across an exhibition showing photographs of historical sites in the middle east before and after occupation by Islamic State.
 The earlier photos showed ancient temples and statues or the remains of old towns.
 More recent photos showed the same sites standing in ruins after being deliberately destroyed.
 The most disturbing photo showed a bearded young man, sane and respectable looking, at work systematically destroying an ancient statue.

 As we left the exhibition, I expressed my indignation to my cradle Catholic husband.
 He was silent for a moment and then said, “You do realise that your Protestant ancestors did exactly the same thing to Catholic churches.”

 He was right.
 In Scotland, very few ancient churches escaped the ravages of the Reformation.
-Man places such as Arbroath Abbey and St Andrews Cathedral are now just broken walls with grass growing in the interior.
+Arbroath Abbey and St Andrews Cathedral are now just broken walls with grass growing in the interior.
 I have stood inside the ruins and wistfully wondered what they looked like, before the angry young men, who were Scotland’s Reformers, smashed statues and altars, tore down the roof and encouraged the local population to use the walls as a source of building materials.

 Perhaps Scotland’s churches were once as richly decorated as the churches in Rome.

 If I am going to accept that the people who decorated the 6th century church in Santa Maria d’Antiqua were trying to give glory to God in the best way they knew, then I also have to accept the more modern Roman churches crammed with religious imagery.